 See the example below taken from UX Guidelines for iOS.
 Both images show the difference in expression clearly.

 Buttons can be a place where All caps can sound good and stand out on UI.
 However, it also depends on the context in which buttons are used.

 Since all caps are difficult to scan and take time to interpret by your mind, they make the reading speed slower than the title or sentence case.

 “When text is set in all capital letters, reading speed is slowed about 13 to 20 percent” — Breland & Breland

-All caps best suits to books and magazine titles.
-It gives a life to book cover, as you can see in given examples below.
+All Caps best suit to books and magazine titles.
+It gives life to the book cover, as you can see in the given examples below.

 From the given example, you can easily judge how All caps can affect your UI design.
 From the given examples, you can better decide when and where ‘All caps’ can help you to emphasize your text on UI; where you should take advantage of All caps text, and where it is better to avoid it.

 Would love to hear your thoughts on this ?